The Best Home Coffee Roaster in 2022: 5 Best Home Coffee Roasters Reviewed

 - Too small for large households

 This small roaster is best suited for someone with a strong understanding of the roasting process or a willingness to learn about it.
 It functions more like an oven than the more common air roasting method.
-To use, you hold the device by the leather handle and heat it over the stove.
+To use, you hold the roaster by the leather handle and heat it over the stove.

 - Lots of consumer control